Last updated on August 3, 2020

 Q: If deferred, will my financial aid/tuition award be carried over?

 A: Yes, the financial aid and tuition award you have been offered will be carried over.
+In case you have received a subsequent offer for the same program, only the financial aid and tuition award of the original offered can be deferred.

 Q: Can I extend my registration fee payment deadline?